 Heat Pumps vs. Furnaces: The Pros, Cons, and Differences Between Them

-Edwardsville, IL homeowner, you have a choice to make on heating system options for your home.
+As an Edwardsville, IL homeowner, you have a choice to make on heating system options for your home.
 Since every home is different, you need to consider what will heat your house the most efficiently and keep your family comfortable regardless of whatever the winter weather can throw at you.
 So, what are your options?

 You can choose to install a furnace, or you could opt for a heat pump.
 Either one will give your home a heating system that will warm your family.
 But how do you know which one will work best for your space?